catseye/Robin/doc/Robin.md

 Macros evaluate to themselves.

-Macros are represented as the S-expression expansion of their implementation.
+Operators are represented as an opaque descriptor (TODO this should be the metadata of the operator.)

     | (macro (args env) args)
-    = (macro (args env) args)
+    = <macro>

-Macros can be applied, and that is the typical use of them.
+Operators can be applied, and that is the typical use of them.

     | ((macro (args env) args) 1)
     = (1)